 Diagnostic Evaluation of Atelectasis in Children

-- Compensatory hyperinflation might be seen on the contralateral side.
+- Compensatory hyperinflation on the contralateral side

 - Bronchial narrowing

-- V shaped structure of the lesion.
+- V-shaped structure of lesions

-Laboratory investigations such as a complete blood count are used in the evaluation of the feverish patient.
-Unfortunately, they do not add more certainty to the diagnosis of atelectasis.
-Magnetic resonance imaging provides excellent three-dimensional images of the lungs and might be helpful in the evaluation of atelectasis.
+Laboratory investigations, including a complete blood count, are used to evaluate febrile patients.
+Unfortunately, these tests do not add more certainty to the diagnosis of atelectasis.
+Magnetic resonance imaging provides excellent three-dimensional images of the lungs and might be helpful in the diagnosis of atelectasis.

 Treatment of Atelectasis in Children

-Positive end expiratory pressure (PEEP)
+Positive end-expiratory pressure (PEEP)

 Use of DNase

-Patients with massive lung atelectasis can have a mucus plug or a foreign body obstructing the lumen of a major bronchus.
+Patients with massive lung atelectasis can have a mucus plug or foreign body obstructing the lumen of a major bronchus.
 Bronchoscopy with or without bronchoalveolar lavage might be helpful in these situations.